 Naeem said: “CuparNow has shown a consistent level of results and in terms of digital impact, consistency over time is important.”

 Sustainability Initiative Award – Wild About Flowers

 Wild About Flowers set out to make the necessary steps needed to offer a complete range of fresh floral gift products which could be delivered or collected.
 The aim of this was to ensure this process was free of single use plastics and plastic packaging, becoming an eco-friendly, sustainable business that is environmentally conscious.

 Wild About Flowers spent significant time researching alternative solutions for non-sustainable products in the market.
 They faced the challenge of making sure their costs did not increase in order to develop more sustainable packaging.
-They have dramatically reduced the amount of plastic used in their business, saving almost a tonne of plastic every year by eliminating cellophane floral wrapping and all single use plastics.
+They dramatically reduced the amount of plastic used in their business, saving almost a tonne of plastic every year by eliminating cellophane floral wrapping and all single use plastics.
 Other initiatives include encouraging customers to re-use and recycle, as well as working closely with local suppliers to reduce their carbon footprint further.
-Wild About Flowers’ online shop is ready to launch in early Spring with pictures of their new products.
+Wild About Flowers then launched an online flower and gift shop on their website.

 Catherine said: “Wild About Flowers are doing important work in highlighting the use of single-use plastics in floristry.
 They have clearly spent a lot of time and effort working through how to achieve their goal.”

 Congratulations to everybody who was shortlisted for the Good Retail Awards 2020, and a huge thank you to everybody who entered.
-Stay tuned for upcoming content featuring those who are shaping the future of retail!
+For the latest information on the Good Retail Awards 2021, click here.